-During 2016, the PRNC evaluated the Board performance review cycle and concluded that an external review will now be conducted every three years, rather than two.
-This change is in-line with market practice, and during every other year the Board will conduct an internal performance appraisal.
+An external review of Board performance is conducted about every three years.
+This is in line with market practice, and during every other year the Board conducts an internal performance appraisal.

-g) Evaluation of performance of the Executive Team
+g) Evaluation of Executive Team performance

 The CEO is responsible for monitoring the performance of each member of the Executive Team.
 The CEO is also responsible for ensuring there is an effective succession planning process for each Executive Team member.